TSavo/go.firebase/README.md

 # go.firebase

-This is a simple Firebase REST client written in Go.
+I wrote a simple Firebase REST client in Go.
 Use this package to quickly update your Firebase from the backend.
+I hope it's helpful =)

 ## Installation